Zugzwqng/TerminalOfLies/README.md

 To install updates:
   1. Go to your TerminalOfLies folder
-  2. Run the command "git pull origin main"
+  2. Run the command "git reset --hard origin/main"

 To get help installing, or to report bugs, contact crystqllized on Discord (Zugzwang on FoL).